britive/python-cli/docs/index.md

 # Welcome to PyBritive

-For full documentation visit [docs.britive.com](https://docs.britive.com).
+Full Britive documentation is available here: [docs.britive.com](https://docs.britive.com).

-PyBritive is intended to be used as a CLI application for communicating with the Britive Platform.
+`pybritive` is intended to be used as a CLI application for interacting with the Britive Platform.

 ## Requirements